New leak sheds light on the upcoming Samsung Galaxy Unpacked product lineup

-A leak has potentially revealed the entire Samsung Galaxy Unpacked product lineup for the company’s second showcase this year, with promo images giving us a glimpse at what’s to come in summer 2023.
+A leak has potentially revealed the entire Galaxy Unpacked product lineup for Samsung’s second showcase this year, with promo images giving us a glimpse at what’s to come in summer 2023.

 The images, first shared by Evan Blass on Twitter, show off the company’s Tab S9 Ultra, a Classic model of the Galaxy Watch 6, and the highly anticipated Galaxy Z Flip 5.
-Samsung has previously confirmed its new foldable lineup will premiere at the event, with the Flip 5, Galaxy Z Fold 5, and Galaxy Watch 6 all having marketing packaging leak recently.
+Samsung has previously confirmed its new foldable lineup will premiere at the event, with the Flip 5, Galaxy Z Fold 5, and Galaxy Watch 6 all having marketing packaging leaks recently.

-The images in Blass’ original tweet are no longer visible due to a copyright takedown from Samsung, but have since been shared by multiple users online.
+The images in Blass’ original tweet are no longer visible due to a copyright takedown from Samsung but have since been shared by multiple users online.
 The promo images can be seen below.

 Almost all the leaked pictures shared by leaker Evan Blass (@evleaks) for promo images the expected Galaxy Unpacked event taking place in #Seoul, South Korea (it seems on July 27).